pingforhelp/BCA/docs/computer-sci/Out.md

 - Used for Communication over a network
 - Many applications, such as emails, FTP etc.

-3) UDP User Datagram Protocol
+3) UDP User Datagram Protocol:
 - It is a Connectionless layout Protocol that layout a basic but unreliable message service.
 - UDP adds no flow Control, reliability or error recovery functions.